ApiRTC/ApiRTC-LWC-Salesforce/README.md

 });
 ```

-With this apiKey, you can use our [conferencing tutorial](https://apizee.github.io/ApiRTC-examples/conferencing_mute_screen/) for a first try.
+With this apiKey, you can use our <a href="https://apizee.github.io/ApiRTC-examples/conferencing_mute_screen/" target="_blank">conferencing tutorial</a> for a first try.

 Create your own count [here](https://cloud.apirtc.com/register)